Do you offer a waiver of the application fee?

 Do re-applicants need to resend official test scores and official transcripts?

-Re-applicants do not need to resend official GMAT/GRE scores to Fuqua, unless the scores have expired or you have retaken the tests and wish to have your new scores considered.
-We are now accepting Executive Assessment (EA) scores as well.
+Re-applicants do not need to resent official GMAT/GRE/EA scores to Fuqua, unless the scores have expired or you have retaken the tests and wish to have your new scores considered.

-GMAT and GRE scores are valid for 5 years from the date the exam is taken.
-We will accept EA scores up to 5 years old.
+GMAT/GRE/EA scores are valid for 5 years from the date the exam is taken.
 To update your scores, have the testing company send the official score report directly to our office.
 Once your official score is available, send an email to email@example.com to ask to have the score updated in your application.

 I am a re-applicant and interviewed last year.
 Do I need to interview again?